mohammadali-arjomand/singlightjs/README.md

 # Singlight
-Singlight is a light-weight, open-source, free, powerful and easy-to-use Javascript library for creating SPAs
+> Singlight2 published :))))))))

-# Why use it?
+# Introduction
-It's a super-light-weight library. `Unknown` for minified file.
-That's fast and high-performance
+Singlight is a light-weight, open-source, free, powerful and easy-to-use Javascript library for creating SPAs.
+It's a super-light-weight library. `~2KB` for minified file.
+That's fast and high-performance.
 # Example
 [Click here](Unknown) for see examples.
-It's recommended for using
+It's recommended for using.

 # Installation
 Install SinglightJs with which one you want: